jacobt/pyhaml/README.md

 pyHaml is a python port of [Haml](http://haml.hamptoncatlin.com), an HTML templating engine used primarily with Ruby on Rails.
 Ruby Haml will be referred to as rHaml for the purposes of this document.

 In order to make pyHaml a bit more pythonic, most of the syntax evaluated as Ruby in rHaml is evaluated as python.
-For example, the following rHaml code snippet:

-    %tagname{:attr1 => 'value1', :attr2 => 'value2'} Contents

-is written in pyhaml, using python `dict`, as:
+For example, instead of using ruby hashes for attributes pyhaml uses python `dict` syntax:

     %tagname{'attr1': 'value1', 'attr2': 'value2'} Contents